neryaelul/AWS-Lambda-Python-to-DynamoDB/README.md

 # CloudZone Test - Nerya Elul

-Hello Dear Freinds!
+Hello dear friends!

 My name is Nerya,

-And this is my test for the CloudZone company,
+And this is my test for the CloudZone Company,
 A connection between **AWS** tools: **Lambda, API Gateway, Dynamodb**

 I also Put the class file, and put the full code of Lambda function